testsmt/yinyang/README.md

 Usage
 -------------
 1. **Get SMT-LIB 2 benchmarks**.
 Edit `scripts/SMT-LIB-clone.sh` to select the logics for testing.
 Run `./scripts/SMT-LIB-clone.sh` to download the corresponding SMT-LIB 2 benchmarks.
-Alternatively you can download benchmarks directly from the [SMT-LIB website](http://smtlib.cs.uiowa.edu/benchmarks.shtml) or supply your own benchmarks.
+Alternatively, you can download benchmarks directly from the [SMT-LIB website](http://smtlib.cs.uiowa.edu/benchmarks.shtml) or supply your own benchmarks.

 2. **Get and build SMT solvers** for testing.
 Install two or more [SMT solvers](http://smtlib.cs.uiowa.edu/solvers.shtml) that support the SMT-LIB 2 format.
 You may find it convenient to add them to your PATH.